Skip to main content

 • Provide detailed instructions for how to recreate your issue.

-• Provide the names of any modules, components, or bindings which you believe may be involved in the issue.
+• Provide the names of any modules, components, or bindings that you believe might be involved in the issue.

-• Is there any workarounds you use for the issue?
+• Are there any workarounds you use for the issue?

 • If you have not provided it already, supply the impact this issue is having on your company, including:

-2. Environment Description: Provide information about your WebSphere Process Server environment.
+2. Environment Description: Provide information about your IBM Business Process Manager or WebSphere Process Server environment.

 • Generate and upload a versionReport.html file:

-Run this command on each physical installation of a WebSphere product in your environment, and upload the resulting files along with an indication of which installation it comes from.Versions of all the databases used (especially the BPC DB)
+Run this command on each physical installation of an IBM Business Process Manager or WebSphere-branded product in your environment.
+Upload the resulting files along with information that indicates from where the files originate.
+Also, provide information on the versions of all the databases that you are using (especially the BPC database).

-• Version of the operating system.
+• Provide the version of the operating system.
 If you have a cluster, specify the versions of the operating systems for all the workstations in the cluster.

 • If the problem is occurring in a cluster, describe the topology of your clustered environment.

-3. Server logs: Provide log information for each of the involved servers after reproducing the issue with the recommend trace setting.
+3. Server logs: Provide log information for each of the involved servers after reproducing the issue with the recommended trace setting.

 • Specify the log file in which the error occurs, as well as the associated time stamp